mdeclerk/StockfishGPT/README.md

 ## Architecture

 The server owns each game and returns complete authoritative snapshots.
 The widget is a display client: it submits actions, renders the returned FEN and history, and keeps only ephemeral presentation state.
 MCP HTTP transport stays stateless (`stateless_http=True`).
-The chess service uses an injected game store: local memory when `REDIS_URL` is unset, or Redis for durable state shared safely across app replicas.
+The chess service uses local in-memory store by default or Redis when `REDIS_URL` is set for production.

 > ⚠️ `ui/update-model-context` cannot currently be applied reliably due to [known upstream issue #221](https://github.com/openai/openai-apps-sdk-examples/issues/221).